 Freddy is our brown tabby Maine Coon cross boy, the most scaredy feline I have met.
-He was living in a cage at the animal shelter, terrified of people and noises and everything.
+He was living a miserable life in a cage at the animal shelter in Manchester,NH, where I was a volunteer, terrified of people and noises and everything.
 He was very aggressive, nobody could approach or even walk by his cage, you could hear the hiss and the spit from a mile away!
 I could not stand seeing him so unhappy and I brought him home.
 He lived under our bed for about 6 months, he would only come out at night, to eat and use the litter box.
 It was very sad.
 Slowly but surely, he decided to take a chance on us and started to come out of his shell.
-Twelve years later, he has come a long way and is now one of the most affectionate of all my guys.
+Thirteen years later, he has come a long way and is now one of the most affectionate of all my guys.
 He is truly a miracle of love!
 He is still insecure, nervous and shy but he has bonded with me and has learned to trust me … that's my best reward!

-Tigger is our domestic short hair orange classic tabby.
+Tigger is our 14 year-old domestic short hair orange classic tabby.
 He and sister Luna are the only two we got as kittens.
-Very sensitive to moods changes (like most orange cats) he is also very affectionate.
-He will rub his cheeks against your legs, the furniture, the walls, and anything that comes his way to let you know that he feels happy and safe and secure in our home environment.
+This little man is very sensitive to moods changes in the humans around him (like most orange cats) and he seems to know when your are not having a good day.
+He will come to you, rub his body against your legs and reassure you that "tomorrow will be a better day!"
+But he will also rub his cheeks against the furniture, the doors, the wall corners and anything that comes his way to let you know that he feels happy, safe and secure in our home environment.
+What a good little guy he is!

-Luna is our domestic short hair calico girl.
+Luna, Tigger's sister, is our domestic short hair calico girl.
 She is a little bit of an independent girl but she is a total sweetheart.
-She loves to groom all the other guys, to give them face washes, neck washes and ear washes.
+She loves to groom all the other guys and give them face washes, neck washes and ear washes.
+And she absolutely loves Benji, our canine companion!
+She is Benji's best friend!

 Sunny is our domestic long hair buff color feline.
 He is “THE BOSS”! and walks around the house with his tail up and that confidence that tells you he knows he is one who rules the house!
 And the others knows that and respect it.
 Because Sunny is the top cat, everybody grooms him and he’ll let them do that but he won't groom anybody … except his human mom, Angie.
 Early in the morning, he'll jump on my pillow and lick my nose with his rough tongue, reminding me it's time to get up and feed everybody!